vldmrkg/SeleniumTestingPractice/README.md

 ## Page Object Model (POM)

 POM is implemented to abstract the UI components and actions on the pages.
-Each page has a corresponding class in the 'pages' module, encapsulating related functionalities.
+Each page has a corresponding class in the 'locators' module, encapsulating related functionalities.